yichuj/wearable-shoulder-kinematics/README.md

 ## Data Description

-- **`participant_*.csv`**: Datasets from all participants containing time, soft sensor signals, IMU quaternions, optical motion capture (MCL) quaternions, and MCL synchronization pulses.
+- **`data/participant_*.csv`**: Datasets from all participants containing time, soft sensor signals, IMU quaternions, optical motion capture (MCL) quaternions, and MCL synchronization pulses.

-- **`figure_data.xlsx`**: Preprocessed and aggregated data used to generate the figures reported in the manuscript.
+- **`data/figure_data.xlsx`**: Preprocessed and aggregated data used to generate the figures reported in the manuscript.

 ---